Name: Janis Seminara

 Logan rested his walking stick up against the backside of the sign.
 He wouldn’t need it now; the trail fell flatter in the halo, and quite softer.
-Today the air had a strong chemical odor and taste to it.
-Logan knew all about chemicals, he had been top Chemistry student at the Knowledge Gate School three years in a row.
-Final projects were due in just under a month, and he still hadn’t decided on what to do.
+Today the air had a chemical odor and taste to it.
+Logan knew all about chemicals, he had been top Chemistry student at the Knowledge Gate School three years in a row!
+Final projects were due in just under a month, and this year’s prize promised a recreation voucher.
 In the name of Science, he just had to hike in the forbidden zone.
 Perhaps he would discover a new element.
-His secret goal was to discover what compounds made up the halo, then to break them down and eventually disintegrate the halo so the summit would be free.
-Logan wished for nothing more than to be Illium’s greatest scientist; the one and only who cracked the code of the halo so he could be the first to reach Magnus’ summit.
-What a wondrous way to celebrate the centennial of his world!
 His heart pounded with excitement.

 “Ouch!”
-The mountain let go and Logan sprung backwards.
-He felt a warm liquid oozing down his hand.
+Logan sprung into a sitting position to examine his hand.
+He felt dizzy and a trickle of blood ran down his wrist.
 Stuck inside his index finger was a blue shard, about two inches wide by three inches long.
 Logan winced.
 He’d have to pull it out.
 It had gone in pretty deep – almost straight through.
 He braced himself; goose bumps traveled up his arm.
-“One, two…” gasp, “Three.”
+“One, two…” gasp, “Three!”
 Logan clenched his teeth through the pain.
 With his free hand he fished around his pack for something to wrap around the wound and stop the bleeding.
 It hurt plenty and within seconds, blood soaked through the thin yellow cloth his mom had wrapped his meat-cake with.
 He wiped the shard across his shirt to examine it.

 The stone had four sides, sort of free form, transparently blue in some places, deep cobalt blue in others.
 The edges were sharp and clear, except for the red stain where Logan’s blood deposited.
-It felt weightless, and so wrapping his fingers around it secured him that it was truly there; Logan wondered what molecules made up the mass of it, what atoms made the molecules, and then what?
-Where did this shard come from?
-It felt as if Magnus herself handed it to him.
-Could it be from Before?
 Whatever this shard was, he’d soon find out.
 His fingers itched to start experimenting.
 A roll of thunder quaking through the halo made it even darker.
 The odor became much stronger now, and he could taste sulfur.
-He slipped the shard in his pocket with his other hand, tucking it carefully into the deepest corner, and then patted the outside of the pocket to make sure it stayed put.
-When his breathing became normal, he headed back out of the halo.
-He couldn’t show his uncle, just in case there were any consequences from the Board, he didn’t want Hephaestus to get in trouble.
+He slipped the shard in his pocket and headed back out.
 Soon the heavy veil dissolved into a soft mist.
-He went for his walking stick, but it wasn’t exactly where he left it.
-Instead, Uncle Hephaestus, leaning against the sign, waved the stick above his head and he didn’t look very happy.
+He went for his walking stick, but it wasn’t there.
+Instead he found Uncle Cronus, leaning against the sign, smirking.

 “So, you did it again?”
-Hephaestus’ shiny, bald head shimmered with a soft covering of mist in-line with the halo on the Warning sign.
+Cronus’ shiny, bald head shimmered with a soft covering of mist in-line with the halo on the Forbidden sign.
 Logan couldn’t help but laugh.

 “Well, nevertheless, whether I held you or not, two hikes for every year.”

-Logan barely recalled those earliest hikes, when Uncle Hephy would wrap him up like a package and tie him to his back.
+Logan barely recalled those earliest hikes, when Cronus would wrap him up like a package and tie him to his back.
 They didn’t hike very far, but Logan remembered the way the mountain smelled sweet in the spring and bitter in the fall.
 As he grew older, the hikes became longer and longer, until Logan had reached the warning sign.
 Then came the day Logan had finally stepped into the halo; he had just turned ten.
-Uncle Hephy had fallen asleep after over- indulging in sweeties.
+Uncle Cronus had fallen asleep after over- indulging in sweeties.
 Logan had been just inside the halo a few feet, and for only a few minutes, and yet he totally recalled how his body trembled with excitement from head to toe, how he felt like he belonged there.
-He had heard Uncle’s hysterical cries, and really had wanted to get out and assure him that he was fine, but the feeling in the air, and the opaqueness of whatever the halo was made up of fascinated him.
+He had heard Uncle’s hysterical cries, and really had wanted to get out and assure Cronus that he was fine, but the feeling in the air, and the opaqueness of whatever the halo was made up of fascinated him.
 He wanted to dissect it, taste it, study it.
 Logan still felt that way.
 For some crazy reason, Logan had a knowing about this mountain; a knowing that the halo held secrets about the Before.
 Before Illium.
 Before this beautiful mountain ever existed.
-But the Before was forbidden in Illium.
-Perhaps that is why the Halo existed.
-Could the Board have created it?
-Logan would use science as a way to get some answers.
-Science was acceptable in Illium, and so Logan chuckled, “I’ll beat them at their own game!”
+But the Before was also forbidden in Illium, so Logan used science as a way to get some answers.

-Hephaestus licked his lips, the softness returning to his eyes.
+Cronus licked his lips, the softness returning to his eyes.
 “Those sweeties are irresistible kid.
 Gotta hand it to ya.
-Works every time.”
+Works every time!”
 He circled Logan, slowly checking every feature of his nephew.
 “So, what’s behind your back?”

-Before Logan could swing his hand away, Hephaestus caught his cuff.
+Before Logan could swing his hand away, Cronus caught his cuff.

 “Now, how am I going to explain that to your mother?”
 He grabbed Logan’s hand closer, gently touching the bloodied yellow wrap.